EthicalSource/phot-the-mobile-phone/src/_clusters/economy-labor.md

 highlight: Tech disrupts economies and changes the nature of work.
 primary_nav_description: Tech disrupts economies.
 carousel_description: Tech disrupts economies and changes the nature of work.
-intro: Tech disrupts economies and changes the nature of work.
+intro: Access to technology shapes our opportunities.
+Mobility has disrupted economies and changed the nature of work.
+Minutes and data become their own form of currency.
+The lines between work and life blur.
 photo_credit:
   link_text: Hotli Simanjuntak/EPA-EFE via Shutterstock
 illustrations_credit: